The Exercise Ball Chair - A Great Idea For Your Back Or Just Another Gimmick?

 Because while exercise ball chairs can bring you many benefits they are not going to work for everyone.

-First let me run through some of the downsides of using an exercise ball chair.
+So let me run through some of the downsides of using an exercise ball chair.

 They Can Feel Uncomfortable At First